upday/upday.github.io/imprint/index.md

 Axel-Springer-Straße 65<br>
 10888 Berlin

-Represented by upday Management GmbH, which is represented by its managing directors („Geschäftsführer“) Peter Würtenberger und Daniel Keller
+Represented by upday Management GmbH, which is represented by its managing directors („Geschäftsführer“) Peter Würtenberger and Thomas Hirsch

 Contact:<br>
 Telephone: +49 (0)30 – 2591 72639<br>